This guide was updated on March 9th, 2019

 For most of us, the price is a big deal.
 And smartwatches are definitely a gadget that can run you a pretty penny.
 Watches on their own are known to be rather expensive.
 Add technological innovation, and we’re only racking up the bill.

 However, all you really need to do is keep the numbers in mind while you’re shopping around.
 If you’re crunched for time and want to get your husband one for his birthday that’s only a few months away, you may have to be more realistic about your budget.
 If you’ve got all the time in the world, pick the watch and app you like and make a plan to save up for it.

 It might seem crazy to spend so much on a watch, but it varies case by case.
 If getting that perfect g6 tactical smartwatch that ticks all the boxes means waiting a few extra months to make sure you’ve got the cash, I’d say it’s worth it.

-Another important aspect of your future rugged smartwatch to consider is the style and feel.
+Another important aspect of your future durable smartwatch to consider is the style and feel.
 So, assuming you actually do want something rugged for that rugged outdoor lifestyle of yours, then make sure the watch you choose really reflects that.

 What you’ll want to look for is something sturdy and durable that prioritizes functionality over fanciness.
 That’s not to say rugged can’t look good or be of high quality.
 It just means your watch shouldn’t be trying too hard.

 With that being said, stay true to your taste and find a watch that matches your personality.
 Say you need something you can wear from work to the gym.
 That style of smartwatch will be very different from a Navy sailor going away on deployment.